Skip to main content

 King Henry IV, Part 1

-by William Shakespeare (1598) - Module A: Textual Conversations
+by William Shakespeare (1598) - Module B: Critical Study of Literature

-HSC Module A analysis of King Henry IV Part 1 by William Shakespeare.
-Themes, scene-level reading of the tavern and battlefield, examiner focus and an essay scaffold built around kingship and performance.
+HSC Module B (Critical Study of Literature) analysis of King Henry IV Part 1 by William Shakespeare.
+Themes, scene-level reading of the tavern and battlefield, two critical readings in tension, examiner focus and an essay scaffold built around kingship, honour and performance.

 Examiner focus

 Markers reward arguments that read the play as a study of competing models of kingship and self-fashioning rather than a coming-of-age tale for Hal.
-Treat the tavern scenes as serious political theatre, and trace how the play stages rhetoric as a tool of power.
+Treat the tavern scenes as serious political theatre, trace how the play stages rhetoric as a tool of power, and hold at least two named critical readings in tension as Module B requires.

 Themes